taresh20/BigMart-Sales-Prediction-using-Machine-Learning/README.md

-# 🛒 BigMart Sales Prediction using Machine Learning
+# 🛒 BigMart Sales Prediction using Machine Learning With Pyhton

 **Objective:**
 To predict sales of products at BigMart outlets using regression-based machine learning models.